Most English academic vocabulary is from classical roots. So are a surprising number of very common English words.

 A successor is a person who follows another in an important position.
 For example, in the U.S. the Constitution sets the order of succession if something happens to the president.

 To succeed has two meanings.
 It can mean to be next to take a position (become king when the old king dies) or to achieve one’s goals.
 Successive events are events that follow each other.
 These words all come from sub- (‘under,’ or in this case ‘after’) + cedere (to go).

 Instructions: Match these words from Greek and Latin roots with their antonyms (opposites) in the 2nd column.

-On this page there has only been space to look at a little of the extensive English vocabulary from classical roots.
-See the Words from Greek and Latin Roots for explanations of a few more words from Latin as well as a gapfill quiz using words from both pages.
-The Classical Roots Crossword and its answers also gives practice with both sets of words.
+There isn't space here to look at much of the extensive English vocabulary from classical roots.
+See Words from Greek and Latin Roots for explanations of a few more words from Latin and a gap-fill quiz using words from both these pages.
+There's more practice on the Classical Roots Crossword and its answers.

 Other classical vocabulary pages on this site include

 Home> Roots, Prefixes, and Suffixes> Vocabulary from Classical Roots.

 needed?
 Explain what you want in the search box below.

 (For example, cognates, past tense practice, or 'get along with.')
 Click to see the related pages on EnglishHints.